Ana (gamer): Early career

-Pham was born in Melbourne, Australia on 26 October 1999.
+Ana was born in Melbourne, Australia on 26 October 1999.
 An avid Dota 2 player, he often played 10 hours a day or more to the point where it started to impact his education.
-In 2016, Pham was offered a position in Invictus Gaming's in-house league; he dropped out of high school at age 16 and moved to Shanghai.
+In 2016, Ana was offered a position in Invictus Gaming's in-house league; he dropped out of high school at age 16 and moved to Shanghai.
 He began as a substitute for Ferrari_430.
 His most notable accomplishment with the team was defeating Newbee in the grand finals of NEA 2016.

 Move to OG

-Following The International 2016, Pham left the team to join OG.
+Following The International 2016, Ana left the team to join OG.
 In November, he won his first tournament with OG at Elimination Mode Season 2 and later won his first major event by defeating Ad Finem 3–1 in the grand finals of Boston Major.

 The team's performance continued to stay consistent with additional top 4 performances at Dota Pit League Season 5, StarLadder i-League StarSeries Season 3, and Dota 2 Asia Championships 2017.
-Pham would then take his second major at Kiev Major, and the team was invited for The International 2017.
+Ana would then take his second major at Kiev Major, and the team was invited for The International 2017.

 During The International 2017, OG underperformed expectations, finishing at 7-8th position, falling at the hands of LGD Gaming.
-Following their loss, Pham announced that he would be taking a break from the professional scene.
+Following their loss, Ana announced that he would be taking a break from the professional scene.
 In early 2018 he joined the short-lived Echo International.

 International victories

 2018

 In 2018, months prior to The International 2018, OG's co-founder Fly left alongside s4, leaving OG struggling to fill their roster as all high level players had already signed for the upcoming competition.
-Pham thus re-joined OG alongside an unproven newbie Topson.
-With Topson being a solo middle specialist, Pham moved onto the hard carry role.
+Ana thus re-joined OG alongside an unproven newbie Topson.
+With Topson being a solo middle specialist, Ana moved onto the hard carry role.